-Second marriage brings new name to Cape May County Clerk
+Second marriage brings new name to Cape May County clerk

 Her office will be putting labels with her new name on stationery for quite a while, she said.

-She was a widow when she when she met Michael Rothberg, who is blind.
+She was a widow when she met Michael Rothberg, who is blind.
 She had delivered a vote-by-mail ballot to him in November 2018 and helped him fill it out.

-He told her his wife had died of cancer in August of 2017.
+He told her his wife had died of cancer in August 2017.

 “I told him my husband died in October 2017,” she said.
 “There was an immediate connection.
 It seemed right.”

+"She said, 'Would you like to go for coffee?'" he said.
+He jokes he asked her, "What about me made you think I was a cheap date?"

+But it was another sign.
+His family had been in the restaurant and hotel business and ran an award-winning coffee house in Philadelphia, he said.

-And there was another similarity.
-Rita Rothberg's mother Mae R. Ludlam was a published writer about astrology.
+There was another similarity.
+Rita Rothberg's mother, Mae R. Ludlam, was a published writer about astrology.
 Michael Rothberg was serious about the subject and had his own astrologer, who did their charts and said the two were unusually compatible.

+An already historic general election in the midst of a pandemic got more complicated Monday …

 That was important to Rita Rothberg as well.